-To make thicker coconut milk, use less liquid.
+To make thicker coconut milk, use less water.

 If you have a strong blender, you can use it to puree the coconut, otherwise use a food processor.

-Take a big bowl, cover it with a cheese cloth and pass the coconut mix through a fine sieve.
+Take a big bowl, cover it with a cheese cloth or nut milk bag or pass the coconut mix through a fine sieve.

 Press the mix with a wooden kitchen tool or with clean hands to get all the coconut milk out.

-You can repeat the process another time.
-This batch will be a bit thinner, but still creamy and coconutty.
+You can repeat the process another time or two.
+Each batch will be a bit thinner, but still creamy and coconutty.

 The remains of the coconut meat can be used to make your own coconut flour.

-Dry it in the oven and grind it and you’ll have your own naturally gluten-free coconut flour that can be used for baking and cooking.
+Dry it in the oven and grind it.
+Now you have your own gluten-free coconut flour that is very rich in fibre.
+You can use it for baking and cooking.

-How to make your own coconut milk when you don’t have fresh coconut?
+How to make coconut milk when you don’t have fresh coconut?
+Super easy.

-You can also make coconut milk with unsweetened shredded coconut and it’s even faster.
+You can also make coconut milk with unsweetened shredded coconut, which is much less work.

-The coconut milk is best used right away, but you can also store it in the fridge for up to 3 days in a sealed bootle or container.
+The coconut milk is best used right away, but you can store it in a sealed bootle or container in the fridge for a day or 2 max.